Make a Reservation

 - Firewood is available for sale at some parks; downed wood can be collected at some parks; and campfires are not permitted at a few parks.
 Always check with the park beforehand if you're unfamiliar with its policies.
 To limit the spread of invasive insects that can severely damage our forests, please do not bring firewood from outside North Carolina or leave firewood at your campsite when you check out.

-- Vacation cabins are available only at Hanging Rock and Morrow Mountain state parks.
-Both offer accessible cabins.
+- Vacation cabins are available only at Carolina Beach, Hanging Rock and Morrow Mountain state parks.
+All offer accessible cabins.

 - Maximum capacity is six persons.